 The carrying value of long-lived assets is reviewed on a regular basis for the existence of facts and circumstances that suggest impairment.
-During 2008 and 2007, no material impairment has been indicated.
-Should there be an impairment, in the future, the Company will measure the amount of the impairment based on the amount that the carrying value of the impaired assets exceed the undiscounted cash flows expected to result from the use and eventual disposal of the from the impaired assets.
+During 2009 and 2008, no material impairment has been indicated.
+Should there be an impairment, in the future, the Company will measure the amount of the impairment based on the amount that the carrying value of the impaired assets exceeds its fair value.